If you thought an unresponsive home button is the worst thing to happen to your iPhone, you should ask the guy whose

 Users, who frequently take screenshots on their iOS devices, can change the position of Screenshot icon in AssistiveTouch menu.
 Moreover, it is recommended to use AssistiveTouch button instead of Home and Power button to take screenshots.

 Although Apple’s hardware are powerful enough to endure your taps and touches for a long time, when they fail to work correctly, the replacements can be too costly.
 I prefer to use AssistiveTouch button every day as I don’t want to use power and home buttons on my iPhone and iPad.

 - How to Reduce Visibility of AssistiveTouch on iPhone and iPad

 - Add 3D Touch Options to AssistiveTouch on iPhone 6s/6s Plus

-- How to Lock Rotation in Landscape Mode on iPhone or iPad
+- How to Change or Lock Screen Orientation on iPhone or iPad

 Do you operate your iOS device with physical buttons?
 Would you like to switch to AssistiveTouch to interact with your phone or tablet?
-Share your feedback with us in comment box.
+Share your feedback with us in the comment box.